Zeros of Hecke polynomials arising from weak eigenforms: Abstract

 \section{Abstract}

-We attach Hecke polynomials $P_n(F;x)$ to weak Hecke eigenforms $ F$ of weight $2-k$ and show that, for large $n$, every zero is simple, lies in $[0,1728]$, and the zeros equidistribute on this interval.
+We attach Hecke polynomials $P_n(F;x)$ to weak Hecke eigenforms $ F$ of weight $2-k$ and show that, for large $n$, every zero is simple and lies in $[0,1728]$.
 The construction pulls back a weakly holomorphic Hecke combination of $F$ along $j$; the analysis follows Hecke orbits on the unit-circle arc $\cA$, isolating a dominant “cosine” term and controlling the tail via Maass–Poincaré series and Whittaker/Bessel bounds.
 This extends the Rankin–Swinnerton-Dyer/Asai–Kaneko–Ninomiya picture from holomorphic forms to a broad class of harmonic Maass forms and yields a clean degree–monicity formula and simple criteria for zeros at $0$ and $1728$.